meishinlee/SWE-Team/README.md

 Note to Dennis and Gordon: While we wrote the technicals, we spoke with Callahan and he said no points will be taken off.

-## User Requirements:
+## Project Overview:
-  The user can filter their Gmail emails from infrequently engaged with subscriptions.
+  The user can filter their Gmail emails from infrequently engaged subscriptions.
 The user will have the option to delete unwanted emails or make them not visible.

 ## Design:
 1. We will use the Gmail API to update the person's filters to unsubscribe or resubscribe to a service.